 Confidential Exam Locations

 The Victim Service Center operates two Confidential Forensic Exam locations, one in Orange County and one in Osceola County.
 In the event a sexual assault occurs and the victim chooses to have forensic DNA evidence collected, they will go to either the Sexual Assault Treatment Center (Orange County) or the Care Center (Osceola County).
 VSC is the only agency certified by the Florida Council Against Sexual Violence to provide sexual assault victims ages 12 and older with forensic examinations while supporting them through the healing process.
 VSC Forensic and Medical Services Program serves victims of sexual assault during the most traumatic time of their lives.
-Our SANEs and Victim Advocates are passionate about giving each of our clients the validation, empowerment, and care they need to cope and overcome the trauma.
+Our SANEs and crisis counselors are passionate about giving each of our clients the validation, empowerment, and care they need to cope and overcome the trauma.

 Both the Sexual Assault Treatment Center (SATC) and the Care Center are generously donated by Florida Hospital.
 The SATC has recently been updated and remodeled by our friends at BB&T. It is our goal to ensure each victim feel as comfortable and safe as possible in our facilities.